-- 1. All student information will be handled in a confidential manner.
+- All student information will be handled in a confidential manner.
 The students are to follow the guidelines of confidential behavior when in the classroom and clinic. - 2.
 Breach of confidentiality includes, but is not limited to, the avoidance of: sharing fellow student information program status and grades; discussing opinions regarding the classroom or clinic experiences that may be interpreted as gossip or of a slanderous nature; handling patient information and clinic records in a manner that violates federal law, (HIPAA), program or clinical affiliate policies or procedures. - 3.
 PATIENT INFORMATION -- All hospital and patient records are confidential in nature.
 State and federal law prohibits anyone from accessing patient information or medical records, unless specifically authorized to do so. - 4.
 Students are required to follow patient confidentiality laws, such as HIPAA which stands for the Health Information Portability and Accountability Act, enacted in April 2003.
-It is a privacy act that each medical facility and all students, volunteers, doctors and staff must follow to ensure that patient information is kept as confidential as possible without reducing care to the patient. http://www.hhs.gov/ocr/privacy/hipaa/understanding/summary/index.html - 5.
+It is a privacy act that each medical facility and all students, volunteers, doctors and staff must follow to ensure that patient information is kept as confidential as possible without reducing care to the patient.
+HIPAA Home | HHS.gov - 5.
 Each facility has its own HIPAA training and compliance measures.